 Charlotte Child Custody Attorney

 When a divorcing couple has a child or children to consider, the issue of child custody – which parent the children will live with or how the children’s time will be divided between the parents – is typically the most important, as well as the most emotional and hard-fought, issue in the divorce.
-The Charlotte child custody attorney at Randall & Stump, PLLC are staunch advocates in child custody proceedings, helping to create a child custody plan that is not just right for you and your former spouse, but for the wellbeing of your children as well.
+The Charlotte child custody attorney at Powers Landreth PLLC are staunch advocates in child custody proceedings, helping to create a child custody plan that is not just right for you and your former spouse, but for the well-being of your children as well.

 Important Things to Know about Child Custody in North Carolina

 There are actually two parts to child custody – physical custody and legal custody.
 Physical custody refers to the time the child spends with each parent, when that parent is physically responsible for the child’s care, also called visitation.
 Legal Custody refers to the decision-making power and responsibility regarding various aspects of the child’s life, such as the child’s education and participation in extracurricular activities, health and medical care, and religious upbringing.

 There are three different ways that custody can be awarded: